alexeygrigorev/mlwiki.org/index.php/Normal_Form_Game.md

 ---
-title: "Normal Form Game"
 layout: default
 permalink: /index.php/Normal_Form_Game
+tags:
+- game-theory
+title: Normal Form Game
 ---

-# Normal Form Game

 ## Normal Form Game
 A ''Normal Form Game'' (also ''Matrix Form Game'' or ''Strategic Game'') if a type of games from the [Game Theory](Game_Theory)
 - main idea: the players move simultaneously